Gevalia: In Sweden and Europe

-Located in Gävle, Sweden (Gevalia in Latin), Gevalia was introduced in 1853 in Sweden by the trading company Victor Theodore Engwall & Co KB.
-Jacob Engwall was CEO from 1963 to 1972.
 After 120 years as a family company, it was sold in 1971 to Mondelez International predecessor company, General Foods.
-Most Gevalia coffee is sold in Sweden, Denmark and in the Baltic area, but some is exported to America.
+Around the same time, General Foods also acquired another Swedish coffee brand, Coffea, which produced Premiär coffee.
+As part of the acquisition, production from the Premiär roasting facility in Gröndal was relocated to Gävle.

 Gevalia owes a large part of its current success in Northern Europe to a well-known and long-running marketing campaign with the theme of "unexpected visitors", starting in the early 1990s.
 The campaign featured in addition to print ads and movie commercials also installations in public places in Sweden featuring submarines and airplanes.